honeycombio/honeycomb-kubernetes-agent/e2e-tests/README.md

-This directory contains scripts to run a simple end-to-end smoke test of the agent inside Minikube.
+This directory contains scripts to run a simple end-to-end smoke test of the agent inside KIND.
 It starts:

 - a sample nginx service
 - the Honeycomb agent, configured to slurp logs from the nginx service